 And having them "on" almost all the time means that they seamlessly connect to your iPhone, iPad, Mac, and Apple TV without having to reach for a power button.
 I also love how easy it is to switch between my iPhone, iPad, and Mac — other headphones can connect to multiple devices but usually require you to disconnect from one to use them with another.

 The only thing that is preventing me from fully recommending the AirPods Max are the price since it's very steep.
 For most average people, these features are just not worth the $549 price that Apple is asking for, and that's okay — these headphones are not for them.
 AirPods Max are for those who want a premium, comfortable headphone that has superb sound quality and "just works" with multiple Apple devices.
 If you don't have something like the Master & Dynamic MW65 headphones already but have been wanting headphones that work better than the typical mainstream Bose or Sony options, then I think the AirPods Max are a great choice.

-Bottom line: AirPods Max provide a luxurious and premium headphone experience that works flawlessly across all of your Apple devices.
+Bottom line: AirPods Max provide a luxurious and premium headphone experience that mostly works across all of your Apple devices.
 They sound amazing, the ANC is even better than AirPods Pro, Spatial Audio is out of this world, and the battery lasts through a whole workday.
-The only bad thing about AirPods Max is that case.
+The Smart case is ridiculous though.